• Skip to primary navigation

 • It’s EASY!
 Simply season the pork and cook it in the crock pot with Homemade BBQ Sauce (or whatever your favorite store-bought brand is).

 • It’s freezer-friendly.
-Slow cooker pulled pork is a great recipe to double and freeze.
+A great recipe to double and freeze before cooking.
 You can also fully cook it and freeze it in small portions.

 • It feeds a lot of people.
 When served on buns, this recipe can easily feed 10+ people.
-Here are 25+ Slow Cooker Recipes for a Crowd if you want more ideas.
+Check out more Easy Meals for a Large Group for ideas.

-• It can also be made in the Instant Pot or Smoker!
+• This recipe can also be made as Instant Pot Pulled Pork or Smoked Pulled Pork Shoulder!

 Ingredients Needed